drakstik/SecureDevelopmentLifecycle/ESLint-Protocol.md

 # 2\.
 Configuration

 The project may already have an ESLint configuration file.
 If this is the case, delete that configuration file because we will create a new one with the commands `pnpm dlx @eslint/create-config` **|** `npm init @eslint/config@latest`.
-This command will prompt you to answer some questions about your project and once you answer the questions, you should have a eslint.config.mjs file that looks like this:
+Also delete all comment eslint configurations, they look like this ```eslint-disable ...``` This command will prompt you to answer some questions about your project and once you answer the questions, you should have a eslint.config.mjs file that looks like this:

 ```
 import { defineConfig } from "eslint/config";